IanLeCorbeau/CroWM/README.md

 state (unless it is in full screen mode).
 This makes it possible to switch between layouts even if a window is maximized horizontally or vertically.

+* When a window closes, the window that previously had focus gets focused automatically.

 ### Future features

 * Change the default keybindings to be vim-like.

-* When a window is closed, automatically focus the last (or first?) window in the queue (or the previously focused window).

 * Automatic tiling.

-* A possible 'rewrite' using XCB instead of xlib.
+* A possible rewrite using XCB instead of xlib.

 There may be more added over time.